toralf/torutils/README.md

 sudo ./ipv4-rules.sh start
 ```

-to replace any current content of the _filter_ table with the rule set described below.
+to replace any current content of the iptables _filter_ table with the rule set described below.
 Best is to (re-)start Tor afterwards.
 To clear the _filter_ table, run: